Urban Family Learning Centers

 The UFLC suite of ministries (not all UFLC locations have all ministries):

-- Youth and Adult Tutoring and Literacy – Evening and after-school tutoring and homework help, including GED preparation support for adults, typically provided in one-on-one settings.
+- Youth and Adult Tutoring and Literacy – Evening and after-school enrichment and homework help, including GED preparation support for adults, typically provided in one-on-one settings.

-- Summer Programs for Children – Week-long summer camps focused on improving reading levels and comprehension.
+- Summer Enrichment Programs for Children – Week-long summer camps focused on improving reading levels and comprehension.

 - Christmas Store – A ministry that supports parents and those raising children with the ability to purchase new holiday items and gifts at bargain prices.